mikezimm/SecureScript7/README.md

 [picture of the solution in action, if possible]

 ## Non-Standard npm packages:
-npm install @mikezimm/npmfunctions@1.0.167 (or whatever is the latest version) npm install react-json-view npm install @pnp/spfx-property-controls --save --save-exact npm install @pnp/spfx-controls-react --save --save-exact  //For the persona card npm i dompurify - for danerously setting inner html
+npm install @mikezimm/npmfunctions@1.0.224 (or whatever is the latest version) npm install react-json-view npm install @pnp/spfx-property-controls --save --save-exact npm install @pnp/spfx-controls-react --save --save-exact  //For the persona card npm i dompurify - for danerously setting inner html

+totally messed up project tyring to install this npm install @pnp/sp --save

+Deleted all node folder
+Then installed @mikezimm
+Then npm install @pnp/sp@2.11.0 --save

 ## Used SharePoint Framework Version